YipLi-kktkt/PreludeOfMe/content/authors/admin/_index.md

 ## About Me

-_Yip_ is currently in her Gap year at HangZhou, China.
+_Yiping_ is currently in her Gap year at HangZhou, China.
 She completed her graduate study at Nanjing University in 2023.
-Her research interests as a astrophysicist on <mark>interstellar medium</mark> and <mark>high-energy astrophysics</mark>.
+Her research interests as a astrophysicist on _interstellar medium_ and _high-energy astrophysics_.
 She developed scattering simulation code of supernova remnant.

 <!-- She engages in improving academic skills as a mordern international astrophysicist, meanwhile in traveling, volunteering friend's workshop. -->